If you’re looking for tried, tested, and proven tips on how to lose holiday weight gain, this article has got you covered.

 Diet Tips to Lose Holiday Weight Gain

-Use these tips to lose weight after the holidays or whenever you need to drop a few pounds or more than a few pounds.
+Use the following tips to lose weight after the holidays or whenever you need to drop a few pounds or more than a few pounds.

 - Eat lean protein two or three times a day – protein is filling, and digesting it requires extra energy, so you will burn more calories.